According to FBI reports, hate crimes have continued to rise over the last few years.

 What Employers Can Do

-Protect the organization and all employees by being prepared for the worse with sound security measures:
+Protect the organization and all employees by being prepared for a worst-case scenario with proper security measures:

 - Conduct physical and vulnerability assessments